giovanniboscu/continuous-section-field/docs/aes/readme2.md

 The model is therefore hybrid in the participation-field sense.

+All rectangular components in both interpolation intervals have the same constant width $B = 0.30$.

 The middle and lower components retain an isotropic coupling between axial/bending and shear/torsion participation through `iso(0.2)` (`iso(ν)`), whereas the upper component is assigned independent axial/bending and shear/torsion participation fields.
 This construction separates three effects that are usually coupled in a discrete section description: the geometric variation of one part of the section, the axial/bending participation variation of another part, and the independent shear/torsion participation assigned to that same part.